demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 5. If the channel not found, we'll be logging as a system event.

 Events from steps two to five, treats the OMS event (step one) as the parent event.

+In the rest of the blog post, we'll be talking about the implemantion of Ranging message and the marketplace [Tata-CliQ](https://www.tatacliq.com/) alone.

 ### Revisiting Event Spec